-As far as the financial markets are concerned, 2011 had more than its fair share of ups and downs.
-From the European debt crisis to the downgrade of US government debt, community bankers and portfolio managers alike had to react to a number of significant events during the year.
-Through the summer and fall, investors witnessed a rapid, sharp drop in equity indexes reminiscent of the market of 2008-2009.
+2012 was another volatile year in the financial markets.
+From the European debt crisis, to a number of Quantitative Easing programs, and the Fiscal Cliff drama in the United States, community bankers and portfolio managers alike had to react to a number of significant events during the year.
+Though equities generally trended upward, investors witnessed a rapid, sharp drop in equity indexes in the early summer and late fall.
 Often, when equities stumble, investors flee to safer fixed-income investments, driving their prices up.
 Most fixed income investments experienced a great degree of spread and price volatility.
-However, by the end of the year, the financial markets had settled in with lower levels of volatility.

 Current Bond Market

-The FOMC, which cut the Fed Funds target rate by 400 basis points during 2008, has left the overnight rate in the 0-0.25% range since that time, and recently, Fed Chairman Ben Bernanke stated that he intends to keep this rate at its current level until at least late-2014.
-Between the “Operation Twist”, European debt crisis, and a struggling economy, bonds of all types showed, and continue to show, elevated levels of market price volatility.
+The FOMC, which cut the Fed Funds target rate by 400 basis points during 2008, has left the overnight rate in the 0-0.25% range since that time.
+Recently, Fed Chairman Ben Bernanke stated that he intends to keep this rate at its current level until unemployment falls below 6.5% or inflation is projected to remain above 2.0%.
+Between an extended quantitative easing program, the European debt crisis, and an economy struggling to gain traction, bonds of all types showed, and continue to show, elevated levels of market price volatility.

-After staying in a relatively stable range during the first quarter of 2011, yields on bonds exhibited increasingly larger swings for the remainder of the year.
-From their highs in early February through their lows in mid September, Treasury yields fell sharply, with yield on the 2 Year Treasury falling from 0.85% to 0.16%, and the yield on the 10 Year Treasury falling from 3.74% to 1.69%.
-Immediately after this rally in prices, bonds completely reversed course and sold off through the end of October.
-However, by the end of the year yields had declined again, with the 2 Year Treasury yield near 0.25% and the 10 Year Treasury yield near 1.90%.
+After exhibiting fairly large swings during the first few months of 2012, yields on bonds stayed in a relatively stable range for the remainder of the year.
+From their highs in March through their lows in July, Treasury yields fell sharply, with yield on the 2 Year Treasury falling from 0.39% to 0.20%, and the yield on the 10 Year Treasury falling from 2.38% to 1.39%.
+After this rally in prices, bonds reversed course and sold off slightly, with the 2 Year Treasury ranging from 0.25-0.30% and the 10 Yr Treasury ranging from 1.60-1.80% for much of the remainder of the year.

 These uncertain times can be daunting and frustrating for the bond portfolio manager.
 As rates remain at historic lows and banks’ earning asset yields remain under pressure, investors should remain cautious but also act opportunistically to take advantage of the slope in the yield curve and relative value ideas in certain sectors.

 However, the biggest mistake portfolio managers can make in this environment is to do nothing and allow idle cash to continue piling up on the balance sheet.
-With already dismal returns on cash, yields on overnight investments could go to zero if the Fed decides to remove the 0.25% earned on excess reserves.
-This would cause the yields on the short end of the curve to fall even further.
-A large, essentially non-earning asset would continue to put pressure on banks’ margins that are already under pressure from declining loan yields and funding costs that have little room to reprice lower.
+A large, essentially non-earning asset would continue to put pressure on banks’ margins that are already under pressure from declining loan yields and funding costs that have little room to re-price lower.

 Portfolio managers should consider potential bond price volatility when making investments in the currently low interest rate environment.
 Therefore, defensive assets should comprise a certain percentage of bank portfolios.
 A defensive asset could be described as an investment that has cash flow within a short period of time and/or exhibits low price volatility during a rate rise.
 A longer duration asset could experience a market value loss, which would hamper the ability to reinvest the funds in a higher interest-rate environment and usually leave the investor with a below-market yield.